We’re here to make sure you’re prepared.

 According to the European Commission, “personal data is any information relating to an individual, whether it relates to his or her private, professional or public life.
 It can be anything from a name, a home address, a photo, an email address, bank details, posts on social networking websites, medical information, or a computer’s IP address.

 As a cloud service provider for your organization, Raklet is also affected by GDPR.

 In the frame of GDPR, we ensure the convenience of all third-party service providers to the requirements.

-We provide all technical features which allow you to manage personal data collection process transparently.
-You can inform your users about all GDPR requirements while the application process and take their consent.
+We provide all technical features that allow you to manage the personal data collection process transparently.
+You can inform your users about all GDPR requirements during the application process and get their consent.
 They can access their profiles and withdraw their consent whenever they want.